 Using this app to clone yourself requires you to be familiar with basic video editing techniques.
-The app lets you record videos and to edit them, but in order to get rid of the watermark, you must choose a monthly or annual subscription model.
-Learning how to clone yourself with KineMaster is easy, but you must make sure that video clips you want to use are suited for this type of a video.
+The app lets you record videos and edit them, but you must choose a monthly or annual subscription model to eliminate the watermark.
+Learning how to clone yourself with KineMaster is easy, but you must ensure that vidthe eo clips you want to use suit this type of video.
 This means that you must create enough separation between two or more versions of yourself in the video, have uniform light values in each shot, and use the tripod in order to produce steady footage.

 The app lets you overlay as many video clips as you want, so you can clone yourself as many times as you want in a single shot.
 KineMaster also offers a plethora of video editing tools that can help you trim video clips or enhance the colors in every shot of your video.

-If you would like to save time on the video editing process, while still creating high-quality videos, this clone yourself video app may be one of the best available choices.
-You can use the footage you already recorded or record new footage from the app, and then simply select one of 42 available layouts.
-Afterward, you just have to adjust the split bars to get the best clone effect possible.
+If you would like to save time on the video editing process, while still creating high-quality videos, this clone-yourself video app may be one of the best available choices.
+You can use the footage you already recorded or record new footage from the app and then select one of 42 available layouts.
+Afterward, you have to adjust the split bars to get the best clone effect possible.

-Besides making clone yourself videos fun and easy, Split Lens 2 features more than a hundred effects and filters, including face bomb, ghost or finger fire options.
-Despite remarkably versatile video editing tools this Android-based app provides, making more than two clones of yourself in a video may be a challenging task.
-Besides video editing features Split Lens 2 also offers solid photo editing tools that enable you to produce high-quality pictures from your phone.
+Besides making clone-yourself videos fun and easy, Split Lens 2 features more than a hundred effects and filters, including face bomb, ghost, or finger fire options.
+Despite the remarkably versatile video editing tools this Android-based app provides, making more than two clones of yourself in a video may be a challenging task.
+Besides video editing features, Split Lens 2 also offers solid photo editing tools that enable you to produce high-quality pictures from your phone.
 The app may not be compatible with older versions of the Android OS.

-One of the oldest clone yourself video apps for Android devices is also one of the most powerful apps for production of this type of videos available today.
-Even though the app is available for free, recording video clips longer than 10 seconds and unlocking other features app offers requires you to make in-app purchases.
+One of the oldest clone-yourself video apps for Android devices is also one of the most powerful apps for the production of this type of video available today.
+Even though the app is available for free, recording video clips longer than 10 seconds and unlocking other features the app offers requires you to make in-app purchases.
 The Split tool can be utilized to create your own clone automatically, without having to go through the trouble of overlaying clips or using the Picture in Picture effect.

-There are 30 pre-programmed Split-Screen layouts that enable you to put up to 6 videos simultaneously.
+There are 30 pre-programmed Split-Screen layouts that enable you to simultaneously put up to 6 videos.
 This means you can put multiple videos of yourself on the same screen.
 You can access this feature from the Split-Screen tab.

 Using the Picture-in-Picture effect, you can set video footage side by side with the Mask feature.
 This feature requires a stable background & camera position.